ane/ane.github.io/_posts/2016-03-17-imprecision-and-abstraction.md

 boxes.
 Invent a problem and solve it using a functor.
 After all, they're such a basic concept, even those writing non-functional code end up doing them all the time.

-Let the abstraction sink in.
-Because it's the only thing that will survive.
+Let the abstraction sink in, it's the only thing that will survive.